 At first glance, Tulum may seem like your typical beach vacation spot.
 While there are pristine beaches and the beautiful Caribbean Sea, Tulum is so much more than just a beach destination.
 There are so many things to do in Tulum, areas to discover, and food to indulge in.
 Chances are you won’t be able to see and do everything on one trip to Tulum while still enjoying the slowed beach pace.
 After spending four days in Tulum, I just began to scratch the surface.
 I left wanting more and knowing Tulum is a destination where you can constantly discover something new.
-That being said, after extensive research and four wonderful days in Tulum, I have created the ultimate Tulum itinerary for first-time visitors.
 This Tulum itinerary is perfect for 3 to 4 days in Tulum.

 Table of Contents